Drag Along Rights: 5 Examples of Drag Along Provisions in Venture Capital

 A last tactic a founder team could use in negotiation would be to make a sale extremely hard by excluding the founders from any required representation about the company to a would-be buyer.
 That includes any kind of documents that have to be signed, financial statements, legal representations, historical records, or other potential liability-creating records normally necessary in the course of a sale, acquisition, merger or liquidation.
 One of the most common versions of this would be a demand for several liability of company risk versus joint liability.
 This allows the founders to separate themselves from the interests of the investor as soon as ownership changes in a sale or merger.

 A drag along rights provision can be useful as an exit strategy tool, but they can also backfire easily too.
 Founders will often take a Ju-jitsu approach to their presence, letting the force pass them by and then adding on a twist that works in the company leadership’s favor versus the investor.
 Nobody likes to be told what to do, but if an investor is going to insert a drag-along term, then he or she needs to write it clean and resist add-on changes.

 Want to learn more from the world-renowned expert on venture capital investing and private equity - Ross Blankenship?
-Get in touch to learn about how Angel Kings is making investments in top-ranked startups in cybersecurity and biotech, contact (202) 780-1010
+Get in touch to learn about how Angel Kings is making investments in top-ranked startups in biotech, contact (202) 780-1010

 Learn about how the Term Sheet and Venture Capital Works: